TD0013/AutonomousMobileRobotics/README.md

 # AutonomousMobileRobotics
-This repository contains the work I have done in the field of Autononmous Mobile Robotics
+This repository contains the work I have done in the field of Autonomous Mobile Robotics

 ## Custom Model
 * Custom1.urdf